pachyderm/docs/content/2.1.x/deploy-manage/deploy/google-cloud-platform.md

 - Create **two databases** (`pachyderm` and `dex`).
 - Update your values.yaml to turn off the installation of the bundled postgreSQL and provide your new instance information.

-!!!
-Note
+{{% notice note %}}
 It is assumed that you are already familiar with CloudSQL, or will be working with an administrator who is.
+{{% /notice %}}

 ### Create A CloudSQL Instance